-If you borrow someone’s car and are involved in an accident, the vehicle owner’s car insurance pays out first.
+- If you borrow someone’s car and are involved in an accident, the vehicle owner’s car insurance pays out first.
 If it’s not enough to cover damages, your non-owner policy will kick in as secondary coverage.
-That said, non-owner’s insurance doesn’t include collision coverage.
-So it won’t cover repairs to the vehicle, only the vehicle or piece of property you hit.

 When do you need non-owner car insurance?

 If you don’t own a vehicle, you’re typically not legally required to have a non-owner car insurance policy.
 There are, however, some situations when it’s a good idea to apply for coverage.

 - You rent cars regularly: If you rent cars frequently, a non-owner policy that offers liability coverage on rental vehicles can be a cost-effective option.
 That said, you might also want to purchase rental car insurance through your credit card or the car-rental company.